psychopy/workshops/source/translators/index.rst

 - |PsychoPy| now used worldwide

-  - needs to be available in different languages for experiment designers
+  - In the spirit of diversity and inclusion, it should also be available in different languages for experiment designers
 - starting with v1.81

   - many parts of the |PsychoPy| app

-    - translatable into languages with unicode character sets
+    - translatable into written languages with unicode character sets

 How experiment designers implement this in |PsychoPy|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^